sarah-laing/whiteboarded/README.md

 Problems from interviews and firecode.io.
-These are exercises, clearly coded to production standards.
+These are exercises, clearly not coded to production standards.